Facebook pledges $100 million to small businesses impacted by coronavirus

 Sponsored Links

-The financial assistance will come in the form of cash grants and ad credits.
-It's meant to help businesses stay afloat as more customers stay home, and Facebook intends for the aid to be used to pay workers who can't come to work, help with rent costs, enable businesses to connect with more customers and contribute to overhead costs.
+For the small businesses, the financial assistance will come in the form of cash grants and ad credits.
+Those are meant to help businesses stay afloat as more customers stay home, and Facebook intends for the aid to be used to pay workers who can't come to work, help with rent costs, enable businesses to connect with more customers and contribute to overhead costs.

 Facebook will begin taking applications in the coming weeks.
 In the meantime, interested businesses can sign up to receive more information, and Facebook has made its Business Hub available to all.
 There, businesses can find ideas and advice for managing during the downturn that the coronavirus pandemic has led to.